Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Additional Results

 \subsection{Weighting Mechanism}

-\paragraph{Entropy Is a Simple and Effective Weighting Signal.} A natural question is whether EntRGi’s entropy-based weighting can be replaced by alternative signals, such as the L2 approximation error itself. \autoref{fig:weighting_comparison} and \autoref{tab:weighting_appdx} compare several weighting mechanisms.
+A natural question is whether EntRGi’s entropy-based weighting can be replaced by alternative signals, such as the L2 approximation error itself. \autoref{fig:weighting_comparison} and \autoref{tab:weighting_appdx} compare several weighting mechanisms.
 In Inv-EntRGi, higher entropy increases reliance on the soft relaxation, while in the L2-norm variant, token weights $w^l$ are derived from the L2 distance between hard and soft embeddings, normalized by the highest L2 norm at the sequence level.
 We find that Inv-EntRGi consistently underperforms, and the L2-norm approach, while better than APS, does not match EntRGi.
 We believe that this is because normalized token entropy provides a naturally comparable signal across tokens and sequences, while L2 distances are unbounded and may require careful tuning.